-While most cities have companies that bill residents directly for trash collection, others factor waste disposal into local taxes.
+While most cities have private companies that bill residents directly for trash collection, others factor waste disposal into local taxes.

 Internet – A 21st Century Necessity

 Average Internet Bill: $56.60/month

 Behold the internet!
-What was once a luxury has now become a necessity.
+What was once a luxury is now a necessity.

 Unfortunately, there’s a good chance you won’t have many options when it comes to internet providers in your area.
 Average internet service in the US is slower and more expensive than many other countries.

-As of late-2017, the average cost of internet in the United States was $56.60/month, but you should expect that to differ pretty dramatically depending on how many providers are in your area.
+The average cost of internet in the US is $56.60/month, but you can expect that to differ pretty dramatically depending on how many providers are in your area.

 Average Phone Bill: $15 – $30/month